CHAPTER ONE

 Say something.
 “What happened to your finger?”

 “Oh . . . um . . .”
 She looked at the bloody bandage.
-“My boyfriend threw a knife and nearly cut it off.”
+“My boyfriend's a knife thrower.
+I'm his target—you know, the girl they tie to the wall while he throws knives all around her.”

 “What?!”
 The bracken in his brain began to dissolve.

-Her voice cut through the remaining bits of Pteridium esculentum in his neural pathways like a cleansing solution.
+Her voice cut through the remaining bits of Pteridium esculentum in his neural pathways.
 He fixed on her laughing eyes.
 “You're kidding.”

 “Oh no, I'm quite serious,” she replied.

 “Let me guess,” he said.
-“You were slicing an onion julienne.”
+“You were slicing a pepper julienne.”

 That startled her.
 He saw it and smiled.
-She composed herself, scrutinized him with a piercing look, eyes narrowing, her head jutting up ever-so-slightly and said, “Red pepper.”
+She composed herself, scrutinized him with a piercing look, eyes narrowing, her head tilting slightly.
+“Red onion.”

-The nurse reappeared and began to call Allysa’s name when her mother burst into the waiting room.
+The nurse reappeared and began to call Alyssa’s name when her mother burst into the waiting room.
 “Why hasn’t she been seen?
 The finger must be stitched while still fresh!”

 What he heard the nurse say was “Alice,” then, after the interruption, “wait.”
-He suddenly felt as though none of this was really happening.
-It was a scene on a stage and they were rehearsing their lines.
+He suddenly felt detached from the scene that was unfolding around him, as though they were actors rehearsing their lines in choreographed motions.
 She stood, saying hers perfectly.
-“Nice talking to you,” then walked swiftly toward the nurse.
+“Nice talking to you.”
+She waited half a second for a response, and when there was none, walked swiftly toward the nurse.

 “Looks like I'll live,” she said to her mother, who was sitting near the nurse’s station.
 “Three stitches.”
 She twirled her wounded finger in the air and looked at him.